Code of Conduct

 Intoxication

-No glass containers are allowed!
 Glass can shatter and hurt other campers or wildlife.
-Plastic, aluminum or other shatter proof containers are permitted.
+Plastic, aluminium or other shatterproof containers are permitted.
+This includes smoking paraphernalia.

-Marijuana is legal in Canada though the rules for usage, if smoking or vaping, are the same as our policies for any kind of smoking.
+Marijuana is legal in Canada.
+The rules for usage, if smoking or vaping, are the same as our policies for any kind of smoking.
 Please see the Smoke and Fire section of this code of conduct.

 In the event of encountering someone who is intoxicated to a point where they have become a health risk to themselves, please report this to staff immediately.
 Bringing our attention to a camper who appears to be in distress, is unresponsive, or who may need medical assistance will not get anyone in trouble.